wangeditor-team/wangEditor/manual/chapter3/hightlightCode.md

 ]
 ```
 ### 2.languageTab
-You can edit code in grey area after inserting code.We made tab key behavior to be consistent for eliminating different behavior between browsers.You can use `languageTab` option to set "typing the characters" of tab key.
+You can edit code in grey area after inserting code.
+We made tab key behavior to be consistent for eliminating different behavior between browsers.
+You can use `languageTab` option to set "typing the characters" of tab key.
 The default value is four full-horn spaces.

 ```js
 editor.config.languageTab = '    '